alexch/codelikethis/public/lessons/javascript/json.md

 An API Endpoint in its simplest incarnation could be a directory in your filesystem where you store JSON files

-When you recieve a request from your client side application your server will then query that directory for a document matching the request, and if it finds one it sends the data back over
+When you receive a request from your client side application your server will then query that directory for a document matching the request, and if it finds one it sends the data back over

 # Querying APIs